-Aikido is a modern, non-violent, non-aggressive Japanese martial art, which was developed early in the twentieth century by Morihei Ueshiba (1883-1969).
+Aikido is a modern, non-violent, non-aggressive Japanese martial art developed early in the twentieth century by Morihei Ueshiba (1883-1969).
 “Aiki” means “blending body with mind to the movements of energy.”
 “Do” means “a way or path chosen towards self-realization.”
-As a system of self-defense it employs techniques based upon circular motions that blend with the attack and energy of your opponent.
+As a system of self-defence, it employs techniques based on circular motions that blend with the attack and energy of your opponent.

 The movements of aikido are generally smooth and fluid.
 Circles and spirals predominate in the techniques.
 In the rhythm of practice, partners change roles allowing each to feel both aspects (attack and defense) of the technique.
 The general atmosphere of training is one of mutual cooperation and respect.
 Aikido is a way of coordinating both body and mind through the training and discipline of learning technique, thereby energizing the body and increasing awareness.